 Revised April 2016

 The Ohio Internet Portal, www.Ohio.gov, is a service provided by the Ohio Department of Administrative Services (DAS) Office of Information Technology.
 We recognize the importance of privacy to our website visitors.
-This privacy notice applies only to www.Ohio.gov.
+This Privacy Notice & Policies applies only to www.Ohio.gov.
 Any Ohio.gov website with an additional agency or other name immediately to the left of Ohio.gov is maintained by another Ohio government agency and is governed by the policies of that agency.
 For example, www.jfs.ohio.gov has its own privacy statement.

 Visitors to www.Ohio.gov should be aware of the following information: